 An optimal supply of high quality proteins is an important prerequisite for health and resilience.
 They are the basic building blocks of our body and are involved in many important physiological processes.
-Adequate intake of proteins with a favorable amino acid profile therefore has a positive effect on health and can prevent deficiency states and diseases.
+Adequate intake of proteins with a favourable amino acid profile therefore has a positive effect on health and can prevent deficiency states and diseases.

 However, it is not always easy to ingest these particularly high-quality proteins through food.
 Not enough time for healthy eating, a lot of fast food and premade snacks can do their part to ensure that essential amino acids are insufficiently supplied.
 But people who try to consciously eat a healthy diet can also develop a protein deficiency under certain circumstances.

 This is especially true when choosing a low-protein diet.
-This includes, for example, the so-called “basic diet”, in which foods such as meat, sausage and eggs are considered acid-forming and should be avoided.
+This includes, for example, the so-called “basic diet”, in which foods such as meat, sausage, and eggs are considered acid-forming and should be avoided.
 However, these foods contain a lot of protein.

 Vegans and vegetarians are also at risk of suffering from a protein deficiency if they do not sufficiently compensate for the lack of protein intake from animal foods.
-For them, protein powder is available from exclusively plant based sources.
+For them, protein powder is available from exclusively plant-based sources.

 Important for health: The essential amino acids

 The eight amino acids essential for humans are as follows: